projectje/getfaviconsfromdirs/README.md

 # usage

-pass the folder to read and the folder to write icons to, to the function "TraverseDir"
+pass the folder to read and the folder to write icons to, to the function "getFavicon"

 # example

 `
-TraverseDir('c:/a/website//src/assets/data/', 'c:/a/websites/icon/');
+getFavicon('c:/a/website//src/assets/data/', 'c:/a/websites/icon/');
 `

 or e.g. in package.json before build:

 `
 "scripts": {
-    "fetchicons": "run-func /src/util/favicon.js TraverseDir c:/a/website//src/assets/data/ c:/a/websites/icon/"
+    "fetchicons": "run-func /src/util/favicon.js getFavicon c:/a/website//src/assets/data/ c:/a/websites/icon/"
   }
 `